OllieJonas/Benchmarking-Lunar-Lander/README.md

       2. Go to the Startup Tab
       3. Find Docker Desktop, right click and click Disable.

+#### Running the Program

-Once this is all done, you just need to run either the run.batch or run.sh scripts in the root directory.
+Once this is all done, you just need to run either the run.batch (for Windows) or run.sh (for UNIX) scripts in the root directory.

+I've tried my best to set this project up such that we don't ever need to worry about the Docker part of it.
+Hopefully, once its installed, we won't need to worry about it ! :)

+If you ever need to add a dependency to the project, just add it to the requirements.txt - Docker will automatically sort it out for you.